Akawashii/ChillBot/README.md

 # ChillBot
 Hey.
-Its me Akawashii.
+Its me Akawashii. \n
-I have a bot discord now.
+I have a bot discord now. \n
-Enjoy.
+Enjoy.\n
+This bot is not finished yeeeeeeeeeeet